Siouxsie Sioux: Early life (1957–1976)

 At 17, she left school.
 During this period she began visiting the local gay discos frequented by her sister's friends.
 She later introduced her own friends to that scene.
 In November 1975, the Sex Pistols performed at the local art college in Chislehurst.
-Siouxsie did not attend, but one of her friends told her how they sounded like the Stooges, and that singer Johnny Rotten had threatened students attending the gig.
+Siouxsie did not attend, but one of her friends told her they sounded like the Stooges, and that singer Johnny Rotten had threatened students attending the gig.
 In February 1976, Siouxsie and her friend Steven Severin went to see the Sex Pistols play in London.
 After chatting with members of the band, Siouxsie and Severin decided to follow them regularly.
 In the following months, journalist Caroline Coon coined the term "Bromley Contingent" to describe this group of eccentric teenagers devoted to the Sex Pistols.

 Siouxsie became well known in the London club scene for her glam, fetish- and bondage-inspired attire, which later became part of punk fashion.
 She would also heavily influence the later development of gothic fashion with her signature cat-eye makeup, deep red lipstick, spiky dyed-black hair, and black clothing.
 In early September 1976, the Bromley Contingent followed the Sex Pistols to France, where Siouxsie was beaten up for wearing a cupless bra and a black armband with a swastika on it.
-She claimed her intent was to shock the bourgeoisie, not to make a political statement.
+She claimed her intent was to shock the older generation, not to make a political statement.
 She later wrote the song "Metal Postcard (Mittageisen)" (in memory of the anti-Nazi artist John Heartfield).

 Following the DIY ethos and the idea that the people in the audience could be the people on stage, Siouxsie and Severin decided to form a band.
 When a support slot at the 100 Club Punk Festival (organised by Malcolm McLaren) opened up, they decided to make an attempt at performing, although at that time they did not know how to play any songs.
 On 20 September 1976, the band improvised 20 minutes of music while Siouxsie sang the "Lord's Prayer".

 For critic Jon Savage, Siouxsie was "unlike any female singer before or since, commanding yet aloof, entirely modern".
-Viv Albertine from the Slits said: "Siouxsie just appeared fully made, fully in control, utterly confident.
+Viv Albertine from the Slits said: Siouxsie just appeared fully made, fully in control, utterly confident.
 It totally blew me away.
 There she was doing something that I dared to dream but she took it and did it and it wiped the rest of the festival for me, that was it.
-I can't even remember everything else about it except that one performance."
+I can't even remember everything else about it except that one performance.